oscillo-finance/Docs/docs/source/welcome/works.rst

 =======================

-1. A maker(bid)/taker(ask) creates an order
+1. A maker/taker creates an order
 2. The order is hashed, and the maker/taker signs the order cryptographically.
 3. The order is submitted to the order book.
-4. oscillo matches each other's submitted orders.
+4. Oscillo matches the submitted orders.
-5. oscillo verifies the maker/taker's digital signature and all conditions of trade.
-If so, the assets involved are swapped between maker and taker.
-If not, the trade is reverted.
+5. Oscillo verifies the maker/taker's digital signature and looks through all the conditions of the trade.
+If everything is correct, the assets will be transferred from the maker/taker wallets.
+If not, the transaction is canceled.